MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/overview-powershell-workflows.md

 For a complete list of limitations and syntax differences between Windows PowerShell Workflows and Windows PowerShell, see [Syntactic Differences Between Script Workflows and Scripts](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj574140(v=ws.11)).

 ## Activities
 An activity is a specific task in a workflow.
 Just as a script is composed of one or more commands, a workflow is composed of one or more activities that are carried out in a sequence.
 Windows PowerShell Workflow automatically converts many of the Windows PowerShell cmdlets to activities when it runs a workflow.
 When you specify one of these cmdlets in your runbook, the corresponding activity is actually run by Windows Workflow Foundation.
 For cmdlets without a corresponding activity, Windows PowerShell Workflow automatically runs the cmdlet within an [InlineScript](#inlinescript) activity.
-There is a set of cmdlets that are excluded and can't be used in a workflow unless you explicitly include them in an [InlineScript](#inlinescript) block.
-For further details on these concepts, see [Using Activities in Script Workflows](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj574194(v=ws.11)).
+There's a set of cmdlets that are excluded and can't be used in a workflow unless you explicitly include them in an [InlineScript](#inlinescript) block.
+For more information on these concepts, see [Using Activities in Script Workflows](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj574194(v=ws.11)).

 Workflow activities share a set of common parameters to configure their operation.
 For details about the workflow common parameters, see [about_WorkflowCommonParameters](/powershell/module/psworkflow/about/about_workflowcommonparameters).